 "Bear one another's burdens, and so fulfill the law of Christ." — Galatians 6:2

-When someone texts your church at midnight because they can't sleep and they're afraid, and they receive a message back that says, "We're praying for you right now" — that is the church being the church.
+When someone texts at midnight because they can't sleep and they're afraid, and they receive a message back that says, "We're praying for you right now" — that is the church being the church.
 Not a building.
 Not a program.
 A family that shows up.

 ---

-Start Your Church Prayer Request Text Line Today
+Start Your Prayer Request System Today

 You don't need a massive budget.
 You don't need a tech team.
 You need a heart for prayer, a small team of faithful people, and the right tool to connect them.